defenxor/dsiem-rs/docs/managing_performance.md

 > By default, Dsiem uses the above calculation to determine the number of CPU threads to allocate for quick checks.
 > You can override this by specifying `DSIEM_FILTER_THREADS` environment variable or `--filter-threads` startup parameter.

 If that rate limit is persistently exceeded, the queue will start filling up and eventually events will be dropped.
 In such cases, first consider increasing the number of threads allocated so that directives are processed in parallel.
-If that's not feasible consider applying one of, or a combination of, reconfigurations outlined below.
+If that's not feasible, then consider applying one of, or a combination of, reconfigurations outlined below.

 ## Selectively ingest logs from Logstash